A winger who is comfortable on either flank, Conway has made an immediate impression since arriving in January 2014.

 Fine form for Dundee United saw him gain international honours for Scotland - to date Conway has seven caps to his name.

 June 2011 saw the wideman make the move south to Cardiff City, playing a key role as the Bluebirds gained promotion to the Premier League in 2012-13.
-However a lack of first team opportunities saw him join Championship side Brighton & Hove Albion on loan for three months at the beginning of last season.
+However a lack of first team opportunities saw him join Championship side Brighton & Hove Albion on loan for three months at the beginning of 2013-14.